MCooke/chessington/_pages/events/2014-12-30-wild-winter-adventures.md

 ## Unleash a wild family adventure this winter
 **Selected dates in January, February and March**

-Wrap up this Winter and discover a number of amazing animal experiences as you journey through Chessington Zoo and SEA LIFE centre with a Wild Winter Adventure.
+Wrap up this Winter and **discover a number of amazing animal experiences** as you journey through Chessington Zoo and SEA LIFE centre with a **Wild Winter Adventure**.
 Then warm up at the Chessington Safari Hotel or Chessington Azteca Hotel where you can continue your Wild Adventure.
+<br><br>
 Your package will include:
 <ul><strong>
 <li>A visit to the Zoo and SEA LIFE centre</li>
 <li>Monkey around in the Savannah Splash pool and gym</li>